Subjective Behaviors and Preferences in LLM: Language of Browsing: Appendix

 This dataset is public as well~\cite{mkechinov_ecommerce_behavior_2019}.
 Train : Test split = 1M : 10,000 samples.
 Number of unique pages = 17,310.
-The dataset has millions of consumers; after applying filters for excluding very short sessions and incomplete data, we randomly select 1.01 million samples, which are split into train and test sets. \textbf{Outcomes} available in the pageurls are: \textit{Cart} (Add to Cart, in Dataset II) and \textit{Purchase}, these Outcome pages are generated by the \texttt{LM} and also used as \textit{target labels} to evaluate Outcome prediction against ground truth of Actual (next) session.
+The dataset has millions of consumers; after applying filters for excluding very short sessions and incomplete data, we randomly select 1.01M samples. \textbf{Outcomes} available in the pageurls are: \textit{Cart} (Add to Cart, in Dataset II) and \textit{Purchase}, these Outcome pages are generated by the \texttt{LM} and also used as \textit{target labels} to evaluate Outcome prediction.